 It was occupied by the Athenians around 456 and a force of Peloponnesian Messenians was probably settled there very soon after by the Athenians (Thuc.
 I 103, 1-3; Diod.
 XI 84, 7-8).
 They remained there until 401 when they were expelled after Athens lost the Peloponnesian War (Diod.
 XIV 34, 2-6)28.
 The reason for the occupation is not entirely clear but it may have to do with the city's naval capacity and perhaps with its predilection for piracy.
-Although I will not deal with it here in detail, the Peloponnesians' difficulties of sailing in the Gulf of Corinth during the Peloponnesian War clearly underline the strategic importance of the location of Naupaktos29.
+Although I will not deal with it here in detail, the Peloponnesian War clearly underline the strategic importance of the location of Naupaktos29.